SCBuergel/SEQS/README.md

 2. clone `debian-11-dvm`, rename it as `app-sys-firewall`
 3. clone `sys-firewall`, rename it as `sys-firewall-lab`
 4. change template of `sys-firewall-lab` from `debian-11-dvm` to `app-sys-firewall`
-5. configure changes on `app-sys-firewall` by
+5. configure changes on `app-sys-firewall` by opening a terminal in `app-sys-firewall`
 ```
 echo "iptables -I FORWARD 2 -s IP_WALLETS -d IP_DOCKER -j ACCEPT" | sudo tee -a /rw/config/qubes-firewall-user-script
 ```